StrajnarFilip/CaddyProxy/README.md

 python change.py add "your.domain.com" "127.0.0.1:6000"
 ```

-When finish adding domain to address mappings, change to parent directory,
+When you finish adding domain to address mappings, go back to parent directory,
 where `docker-compose.yaml` file is located.
 ```
 cd ..